 - Personnel costs incurred for the analog archive

-Advantages & disadvantages of digital archiving
+Advantages of digital archiving

 - Saves costs by eliminating file rooms, files, paper, printers, toner, etc.

-- Less space and organizational effort required
+- Less space and organization required

 - A certain amount of effort for access protection if the archive is to be accessible over a network

 Companies achieve the best results when they change their processes step by step.
 The first step was therefore accounting with all invoices and receipts.

 Whereas previously envelopes had to be torn open, sorted and distributed every day, all incoming invoices now arrive digitally.
 All suppliers have been asked to send invoices only to a single e-mail address, which forwards all documents directly to digital document capture.